MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Does the platform provide orchestration functionality?**

 Due to the complexity required in managing the compute for model training and fine-tuning, an orchestrator is recommended.
-AML is the recommended solution for these activites.
-There are two options to evaluate:

-  -  [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
-You can choose between standard and spot pricing.
-Spot pricing is only recommended for highly interruptible training. **Do not** use serverless for full-time operations as the costs can balloon quickly.

-  -  [Compute Clusters](/azure/machine-learning/how-to-create-attach-compute-cluster?view=azureml-api-2&tabs=python#what-is-a-compute-cluster) gives you significant control over available hardware and is tuned for parallel or distributed training.

 -  **Can existing technologies in your environment be part of the solution?**